Obituaries for the week of July 12, 2017

 Mr. Hadley is survived by one daughter, Linda Faye (Lee) Hiebert of Atmore, Ala.; two grandchildren, Cheyanne and Kyanne Hadley; one great-granddaughter; one brother, Mark A. Hadley of Houston; three sisters, Winnie Bell (Jr.) Heathcock, Velma E. (Dallas) Sessions and Ruby M. Long all of Bay Minette, Ala.; a very special cousin, Winston (Trudy) Hadley; several nieces and nephews relatives and friends.

-Funeral services will be held Saturday, July 8, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Saturday, July 8, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Wendell Hadley and Sis.
 Helen Stewart officiating.
-Interment will follow in Bryars-McGill cemetery.
+Interment followed in Bryars-McGill cemetery.

-The family will receive friends Friday, July 7, 2017 at from 6 to 8 p.m. at Johnson-Quimby Funeral Home
+The family received friends Friday, July 7, 2017 at from 6 to 8 p.m. at Johnson-Quimby Funeral Home

 Johnson-Quimby Funeral Home, Inc.in charge of all arrangements.